Currently living in Germantown Hills, artist

 Color makes everything more FUN!!
 Don't you think?

-I love putting colors on paper, on fabric, on cement!
-We live in a world of color so leaving something white just seems to me like something Not Finished.... a blank canvas waiting for someone to create colorful things on it.
+I love putting colors on paper, on fabric, wood, tiles, canvas, cement and WALLS!!!
+We live in a world of color so leaving something white just seems to me like something Not Finished.... a blank canvas waiting for someone to create something wonderful on it.
 I feel that colors are in our lives for a reason... so I like to use them... and share them.

-I have loved art of MANY types since I was a child making posters for the church rummage sales and battle of the bands.
-I would help paint clowns on large plywood boards for beanbag toss, and in high school I got to assist the art teacher (loved that)....I took pottery in college.... spent time drawing, painting, even dabbled in Art Therapy for a while... sign making, business card design, made jewelry, stained glass, many many areas where c o l o r is found.
+I have loved art of MANY types since I was a child making posters for the church rummage sales and "Battles of the Bands".
+We didnt' have computers then to make flyers, we had to use old fashioned tools!
+I would also help paint clowns on large plywood boards for beanbag toss, and in high school I got to assist the art teacher (loved that)....I took pottery in college.... spent time drawing, painting, even dabbled in Art Therapy for a while... sign and flyer making led me to business card design and business consulting in graphics.

 FUN is also important, and I like to make sure that people are having F-U-N!!